Pressure grows on Nicaragua's Ortega as protest toll hits 27 - Journal du Cameroun

 The demonstrators won the backing of workers and retirees angered by government corruption and the deterioration in living conditions, with people coming out to show their support by banging kitchen pots.

-Over the weekend, the protests intensified in the capital Managua with demonstrators erected barricades of burning tires in the streets as mobs ransacked shops in various parts of the city.
+Over the weekend, the protests intensified in Managua with demonstrators erecting barricades of burning tires in the streets as mobs ransacked shops in various parts of the city.

 Ortega responded by sending in riot police, deploying the army and cracking down on independent media as well as deploying pro-government demonstrators to counter the protests.